SriVenkataSatyaAkhilMalladi/Assignment-3/README.md

 ## data folder /data
 This contains all the database file and csv files.

+## cli folder /cli
+This contains files related to the CLI

 ## sql folder /sql
 This folder contains all the sql scripts that are being used in this application.